januszgrze/bitcoinrollups/blogs/rollups-basically/sequencers-basically.md

 Sequencers are the role that build blocks in rollups.
 They take transactions from rollup users, determine the ordering of those transactions in a rollup block, and then send the block to the executor to be executed in the given order.

-So block producers...?
+So miners...?

-Yes, block producers.
+They can be miners!
+But, there's a number of ways to design sequencer operators.
+So, we'll use the term "block producer" to remain neutral.

 Sequencers have the privileged role of constructing rollup blocks.
 In the current rollup landscape on Ethereum, all sequencers are [centralized](https://www.binance.com/en/research/analysis/ethereums-rollups-are-centralized-a-look-into-decentralized-sequencers).
 That means a single node (yes, a single node) is responsible for producing blocks for the entire rollup.

-This means a single server holds a lot of power!
+This single server holds a lot of power!
 They can order transactions in any way they like, and (perhaps more crucially) censor transactions they don't like.
-Centralized sequencers also create [liveness failures](https://thedefiant.io/arbitrum-outage-2) because if the sequencer goes down, progress for the rollup halts.
+Centralized sequencers can also cause [liveness failures](https://thedefiant.io/arbitrum-outage-2) because if the sequencer goes down, progress for the rollup halts.
 This has happened numerous times.

 As we look to bring rollups to Bitcoin, leveraging centralized sequencers could be controversial.
-People could use this to discredit rollups immediately.
-And, if we want rollups to offer better scaling and trust assumptions than current Bitcoin Layer 2s (L2s), should we implement centralized chokepoints at all?
+Bitcoiners are typically not fans of protocol centralization.
+People, who are not fans of rollup architecture, could use this to discredit rollups immediately.
+And, to be honest, if we want rollups to offer better scaling and trust assumptions than current Bitcoin Layer 2s (L2s), should we implement centralized chokepoints at all?

 But, centralized sequencers are very good for performance!
 Users like the fact that the user experience of a rollup is enhanced by the fact that a centralized server can produce rollup blocks really quickly.
 Additionally, a centralized sequencer does not centralize all aspects of a rollup and inherits many aspects of security from its underlying L1 and its proof mechanism.
 The sequencer must provide data availability to the underlying L1, cannot brute force invalid state transitions through a validity proof (i.e., steal), cannot reorder transactions once they achieve L1 finality, and cannot censor long-term (more on forced inclusions below).